Skip Sub Menu

 How much can I expect to pay?

-The International Student Travel Agency (ISTA) and other discount packagers usually have lower prices.
+The International Student Travel Agency (ISTA) and other discount packagers often have lower prices.
 Students may want to consider purchasing an International Student Identity card (ISIC) for the program, and then try www.studentuniverse.com or www.statravel.com for good fares using the ISIC for student discounts.

 In past years, some students have had luck bidding on tickets through www.priceline.com.
 The potential problem with bidding for tickets through priceline.com is that you are not guaranteed a flight time or routing at the time you must commit to pay for the ticket.